 When you follow defamation cases (all cases) you will see a pattern in the Judge’s orders.
 Judge’s summarize the facts of the case (based on the pleadings) and identify the elements of defamation (or whatever count is at issue in that case) in that jurisdiction.

 The elements typically are a part of the “Legal Standard” or a similar description.

 Here, in this case, Hon.
 Raag Singhal identified defamation law in Florida while citing case law on page 5:

 Below is an example of the Court addressing CNN‘s non-actionable opinion argument.
-The “opinion” argument is a common defense in defamation lawsuits.
-The Court found, in part:
+The “opinion” argument is a common defense in defamation lawsuits, but as you can see below, just because a lawyer claims everything is “opinion” it’s not necessarily true or non-actionable.
+As the Court found, in part:

 The Court concludes that the commentators’ statements set forth in the Complaint were not pure opinion but instead mixed expressions of opinion that could reasonably be construed as defamatory.
 See Barnes v.
 Horan, 841 So.
 2d 472, 477 (Fla.
 3rd DCA 2002)(The court must determine whether an expression of opinion can also contain a defamatory meaning due to assertion of undisclosed facts).

 A mixed expression of opinion is not constitutionally protected.
 Madsen v Buie, 454 So.
 2d 727, 729 (Fla 1st DCA 1984)….Dershowitz v.
 Cable News Network, Inc. Order, Document 28, page 15